SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

 Since we are installing with an existing Prometheus Operator we must also define the following values.

-- **prometheus-operator.prometheusOperator.enabled=false** - Two operators cannot run in the same cluster at the same time, so this disables ours but preserves the existing.
+- **prometheus-operator.prometheusOperator.enabled=false** - disables ours Prometheus Operator but preserves the existing.
 - **prometheus-operator.prometheus-node-exporter.service.port=9200** - Since node exporter uses a `NodePort` we have to change the port.
 - **prometheus-operator.prometheus-node-exporter.service.targetPort=9200** - Since node exporter uses a `NodePort` we have to change the port.